sharpjd/GPUPrefSwitcher/README.md

 ### Other potential development tips or pitfalls:
 - **"Could not find metadata" or "could not find dll" errors:** fix compiler errors first, check the build order, and see this StackOverflow thread  https://stackoverflow.com/questions/44251030/vs-2017-metadata-file-dll-could-not-be-found
-- **Cannot find .exe or Error MSB4094:** Sometimes if you change build paths, it freaks out because projects will somehow generate a double reference and also attempt to search for .exe's in nonexistent locations; check in build-related files for this
+- **Cannot find .exe or Error MSB4094:** Sometimes if you change build paths, it freaks out because projects will somehow generate a double reference and also attempt to search for .exe's in nonexistent locations; check and fix build-related files (in my original case, the error pertained to an element/array containing two reference entries instead of just one).
 - **Unable to change the target architecture of builds:** try opening the .sln file and clearing everything between "GlobalSection(ProjectConfigurationPlatforms) = postSolution" and "EndGlobalSection"
 - If you change the service name, you must change the service name constant in GPUPrefSwitcherSvcRestarter -> Program.cs, otherwise it will do nothing
 - **Shortcuts to deployed executables:** https://stackoverflow.com/questions/3303962/visual-studio-deployment-project-create-shortcut-to-deployed-executable

 </details>
----

 ## Attributions
 * [CreateProcessAsUser](https://github.com/murrayju/CreateProcessAsUser)